Key Takeaways

 Outlook:

-The Attractive Growth and Undervalued reference in this material relates to underlying characteristics of the portfolio holdings.
-There is no guarantee that the Portfolio’s performance will be positive as equity markets are volatile and an investor may lose money.
-Past performance is not a guarantee of future returns.
 Five-year EPS Growth Rate (5-year EPS) is the average annualized earnings per share growth for a company over the past 5 years.
 The values shown are the weighted average of the 5-year EPS of the stocks in the Portfolio or Index.
-Approximately 3.50% of the assets of the Portfolio are not accounted for in the calculation of 5-year EPS as relevant information on certain companies is not available to the Advisors’ data provider.
+Approximately 3.80% of the assets of the Portfolio are not accounted for in the calculation of 5-year EPS as relevant information on certain companies is not available to the Advisors’ data provider.
 Forward Price/Earnings (Forward P/E) Ratio is a stock’s price at the date indicated divided by the company’s forecasted earnings for the following 12 months based on estimates provided by the Fund’s data provider.
 These values for both the Fund and the Index are the weighted average of the stocks in the portfolio or Index.

 This material may be shared with existing and potential clients to provide information concerning market conditions and the investment strategies and techniques used by Davis Advisors to manage its client accounts.
 Please refer to Davis Advisors Form ADV Part 2 for more information regarding investment strategies, risks, fees, and expenses.
 Clients should also review other relevant material, including a schedule of investments listing securities held in their account.

-*As of 9/30/24.
-Includes Davis Advisors, Davis family and Foundation, and our employees. †The Attractive Growth and Undervalued reference in this piece relates to underlying characteristics of the portfolio holdings.
+*As of 12/31/24.
+Includes Davis Advisors, Davis family and Foundation, and our employees. † The Attractive Growth and Undervalued reference in this piece relates to underlying characteristics of the portfolio holdings.
 There is no guarantee that the Portfolio’s performance will be positive as equity markets are volatile and an investor may lose money.
 Past performance is not a guarantee of future returns.
 Five-Year EPS Growth Rate is the average annualized earning per share growth for a company over the past five years.
 The value for the portfolio is the weighted average of the five-year EPS Growth Rates of the stocks in the portfolio.
-Approximately 3.50% of the assets of the Portfolio are not accounted for in the calculation of 5-year EPS as relevant information on certain companies is not available to the Portfolio’s data provider.
-The 5-year EPS of the S&P 1500 is 16.9%.
+Approximately 3.80% of the assets of the Portfolio are not accounted for in the calculation of 5-year EPS as relevant information on certain companies is not available to the Portfolio’s data provider.
+The 5-year EPS of the S&P 1500 is 17.6%.
 Forward Price/Earnings (Forward P/E) Ratio is a stock’s price at the date indicated divided by the company’s forecasted earnings for the following 12 months based on estimates provided by the Advisor’s data provider.
 These values for both the Portfolio and the Index are the weighted average of the stocks in the Portfolio or Index.
-The Forward P/E of the S&P 1500 is 23.2x. ‡For information purposes only.
-Not a recommendation to buy or sell any security. **Sources: Davis Advisors and Wilshire Atlas. §Net of fees.
-As of 9/30/24.
+The Forward P/E of the S&P 1500 is 24.3x. ‡ For information purposes only.
+Not a recommendation to buy or sell any security. **Sources: Davis Advisors and Wilshire Atlas. § Net of fees.
+As of 12/31/24.

 The investment strategies described herein are those of Davis Advisors.
 These materials are being provided for illustrative and informational purposes only.
 The information contained herein is obtained from multiple sources that are believed to be reliable.
 However, such information has not been verified, and may be different from the information included in documents and materials created by the sponsor firm in whose investment program a client participates.
 Some sponsor firms may require that these materials are preceded or accompanied by investment profiles or other documents or materials prepared by such sponsor firms, which will be provided upon a client’s request.
 For additional information, documents and/or materials, please speak to your Financial Advisor.